FREQUENTLY ASKED QUESTIONS

 How many hours a day is the Full Time program?

-The Full Time students’ program generally runs from 8.30am to 4.00pm Monday to Friday and one or two classes on a Saturday.
+The Full Time students’ program generally runs from 9.00am to 2.45pm Monday to Saturdays and one or two classes on a Saturday.
 The day time program is comprehensive, covering all the students’ needs during the day.
 Full Time students are not required or expected to stay back and attend any after hours/part time classes unless they wish to, or have been advised to do so before an exam.
 Full Time students are welcome to join in to any part time classes at no extra charge.

 Do you conduct annual audition tours?

 The Academy has a long history of facilitating overseas audition tours for its students.
 The time of year that the tour takes place depends on factors including students’ readiness to audition and the timing of overseas competitions and events.
 Sometimes individual audition tours may be facilitated and organised for students when a more tailored itinerary is recommended.
 Students are guided and advised regularly throughout the full time program on audition opportunities and career advice.